 Current research in a selected field of genetics; different topic each year.
 Companion to a genetics seminar series.
 Same as GENE:6200.

 Current understanding of basic cell biological processes; key experiments that led to guiding insights; mechanisms that cells use for compartmentalization and how those mechanisms are regulated; biogenesis of major organelles (e.g., mitochondria, peroxisomes, nucleus, secretory/endocytic membrane system); functions of cytoskeleton in cell motility, organelle motility, and cell division.
-Prerequisites: BIOC:3130.
-Same as MCB:6220, MPB:6220.
+Prerequisites: BMB:3130.
+Same as MMED:6220, MPB:6220.

 Mechanisms of signaling by growth factors; cytokines and related molecules that regulate cell proliferation, development, differentiation, and survival; emphasis on molecular mechanisms of signaling, relevance of these signaling processes to various human diseases.
-Recommendations: BISC:5201 and BISC:5203.
-Same as MCB:6225, MPB:6225.
+Same as MMED:6225, MPB:6225, PCOL:6225.

-Cellular fate decisions, including signal integration, terminal differentiation in development, mechanisms of embryonic stem cell gene regulation/cellular reprogramming, cell death paradigms, and cell death in development and cancer.
-Recommendations: BISC:5201 and BISC:5203.
-Same as MCB:6227, MPB:6227.
+Cellular fate decisions including signal integration, terminal differentiation in development, mechanisms of embryonic stem cell gene regulation/cellular reprogramming, cell death paradigms, and cell death in development and cancer.
+Same as MMED:6227, MPB:6227.

 How nucleic acids, proteins, lipids, and carbohydrates interact to influence the function of cells and tissues; how molecules drive signaling pathways and cellular processes essential for biological functions; based on research publications.